Vice President, Quality

 DUTIES & ESSENTIAL JOB FUNCTIONS: NOTE: The following are the duties performed by employees in this classification; however, employees may perform other related duties at an equivalent level.
 Not all duties listed are necessarily performed by each individual in the classification.

-- Assists the medical staff, in updating internal quality standards
+- Assists the medical staff and administrative leaders, in updating internal quality standards.

-- Guides organizational and medical staff leadership and the Board of Trustees in standards and methodologies to assure the delivery of quality, safe patient care.
+- Guides organizational and medical staff leadership and the Board of Trustees in standards and methodologies to assure the delivery of quality, safe patient-centered, high valued patient care.

 - Oversees the development and ongoing performance measurement, assessment and improvement of patient care processes and supports the Medical Staff and Board of Trustees in identifying process and outcome indicators that effectively measure the quality of patient care and service and reflect organizational performance.

-Minimum Experience: Three to five years’ experience in a senior management role in a hospital or major healthcare environment with experiences in regulatory affairs & licensing, accreditation, performance and quality improvement, risk management or patient safety.
+Minimum Experience: Three to five years’ experience in a senior management role in a hospital or major healthcare environment with experiences in performance and quality improvement, value-based care, analytics, accreditation and/or risk management and patient safety.